AndreaAmico/AndreaAmico.github.io/_posts/2022/2022-10-04-ODE-quarter-car-model.md

 <p style="text-align:center;"><img src="/asset/images/scipy/quarter_car_eq.png" alt="quarter_car_equation" height="70"></p>

-In python we need to create a function witch takes as inputs the time (`t`)
+In python we need to create a function that takes as inputs:
+- `t`: the time step
+- `y`: the list of variables that will be integrated (position of the wheel and the suspended mass, and their derivative of positions in this example)
+- other constants and parameters

+The function needs to return the derivative of the variables contained in `y` (the first and second derivative of the positions).

 ```python
 def quarter_car(t, y, ms, mu, kd, kt, cd, road_function):